Availability All Editions

 Where to Find

 For each role, choose the project which you would like to staff.
-Click the three dots to the right of the project name and select Staff Role:
+Click the three dots to the right of the project name or allocation segment and select Staff Role:

 Overview of the Staff Role Mode

 On the top of the left side, you will find the name of the project, and the role with the allocation to be staffed.
 Underneath, you see the relevant resources and their available capacities: